ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   bash compile.sh hello swift:4.1
   ```
-  This has created hello.zip in the `build`.
+  This process created hello.zip in the `build`.

 - Upload it to OpenWhisk with the action name helloSwifty:
   For Swift 3 use the kind `swift:3.1.1`